ccomkhj/ccomkhj.github.io/_posts/2022-07-12-Ignorance_evaluation.md

 The assassination of Archduke Franz Ferdinand in Sarajevo caused world war1.
 The ambition of Adolf Hitler led to world war2.
 These are the prevalently believed examples of simplification.
-All event, accidents happened and will happen not because of one causality.
+All event, and accidents happened and will happen not because of one causality.
 It will be essential to realize that every causality is highly complex/ Thus, it is often important to grasp the whole context and make a resolution based on a partial understanding.